Their Eyes Were Watching God

 Guggenheim Fellowship (1936); restored to canonical status through Alice Walker's 1975 essay

-Zora Neale Hurston was an American novelist, folklorist, and anthropologist whose Their Eyes Were Watching God is one of the most celebrated novels of the Harlem Renaissance and American literature.
+Zora Neale Hurston was an American novelist, folklorist, and anthropologist whose Their Eyes Were Watching God is widely regarded as one of the most celebrated novels of the Harlem Renaissance and American literature.

 Zora Neale Hurston was a central figure of the Harlem Renaissance — a movement, writer, and personality of extraordinary vitality who worked simultaneously as a novelist, short story writer, anthropologist, and folklorist.
 Trained at Barnard College under the anthropologist Franz Boas, she spent years conducting fieldwork in the American South and the Caribbean, collecting Black American folklore, music, and practice that she believed were being lost.
 This scholarly work informed her fiction in deep ways: Their Eyes Were Watching God and her other fiction are saturated in the verbal culture, music, and communal life she documented.